brendt/stitcher.io/src/content/book/03-actions.md

 While this is only a minor inconvenience, there's an additional problem with PhpStorm not being able to provide parameter autocompletion when calling the action.
 Personally, I believe that proper IDE use is an integral part of the development of a project, and shouldn't be ignored.
 That's why at this time, our team decided not to make actions invokable.

-Another options is to use `handle`, which is often used by Laravel as the default name in these kinds of cases.
+Another option is to use `handle`, which is often used by Laravel as the default name in these kinds of cases.
 Once again there's a problem with it, specifically because Laravel uses it.

 Whenever Laravel allows you to use `handle`, in eg. jobs or commands, it will also provide method injection from the dependency container.
-In our actions, we only want the constructor to have DI capabilities.
+In our actions we only want the constructor to have DI capabilities.
 Again we'll look closely into the reasons behind this later in this chapter.

 So `handle` is also out.
 When we started using actions, we actually gave this naming conundrum quite a lot of thought.
 In the end we settled on `execute`.
-Keep in mind though that you're free to come up with your own naming conventions, it's more about the pattern of using actions, than it is about their names.
+Keep in mind though that you're free to come up with your own naming conventions: the point here is more about the pattern of using actions than it is about their names.

 ## Into practice